rguerreiro/express-device/README.md

     </tr>
 </table>

-Since version 0.3.4 you can now override some options when calling device.capture().
-It accepts an object with only the config options you which to override.
-The ones you don't override it will use the default ones.
+Since version 0.3.4 you can now override some options when calling **device.capture()**.
+It accepts an object with only the config options you which to override (go [here](https://github.com/rguerreiro/express-device/blob/master/test/not_default_options_test.js) for some examples).
+The ones you don't override it will use the default values.
 Here's the list with the available config options:
 <table>
     <tr><td><strong>Name</strong></td><td><strong>Field Type</strong></td><td><strong>Description</strong></td><td><strong>Possible Values</strong></td></tr>
     <tr>
         <td>emptyUserAgentDeviceType</td>
         <td>string</td>
-        <td>Device type to be returned whenever the request has an empty user-agent</td>
+        <td>Device type to be returned whenever the request has an empty user-agent.
+Defaults to phone.</td>
         <td>desktop, tv, tablet, phone or bot</td>
     </tr>
 	<tr>
         <td>unknownUserAgentDeviceType</td>
         <td>string</td>
-        <td>Device type to be returned whenever the request user-agent is unknown</td>
+        <td>Device type to be returned whenever the request user-agent is unknown.
+Defaults to desktop.</td>
         <td>desktop, tv, tablet, phone or bot</td>
     </tr>
 </table>